 - Make an informed decision if choosing to consume alcohol.

-- Know, understand and conform to federal, state, and local laws and Simpson College regulations on alcohol use.
-The College will not provide sanctuary to those persons who violate the laws of the state or nation.
+- Know, understand, and conform to federal, state, and local laws and Simpson College regulations on alcohol use.

 - Recognize that they are responsible for their behavior (and those of their guests) and accept the consequences for their actions.
 The use of alcohol is not an excuse for irresponsible behavior.